HAbitsLab/SyncWISE/README.md

-# SyncWISE: Window Induced Shift Estimation for Synchronization of Video and Accelerometry from Wearable Sensors
+# SyncWISE

-Use the cross correlation method to synchronize sensor data and video.
+Code for paper 'SyncWISE: Window Induced Shift Estimation for Synchronization of Video and Accelerometry from Wearable Sensors'.

 ## Requirement:
 1. python 3